Chart Color Schemes

 An assessment of population growth drivers in Meadow Heights reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Meadow Heights' population, as of Aug 2025, is approximately 15,016, showing an increase of 126 people since the 2021 Census which recorded a population of 14,890.
-This growth is inferred from ABS's estimated resident population of 14,960 as of June 2024 and 78 validated new addresses since the Census date.
-The population density is 3,243 persons per square kilometer, placing Meadow Heights in the upper quartile relative to national locations assessed by AreaSearch.
-Overseas migration contributed approximately 70.7% of overall population gains recently.
-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and VIC State Government's Regional/LGA projections from 2023 adjusted to SA2 levels for areas not covered by the former data.
+Meadow Heights' population is approximately 15,012 as of November 2025.
+This figure represents an increase of 122 people since the 2021 Census, which recorded a population of 14,890.
+The change is inferred from ABS's estimated resident population of 14,960 in June 2024 and 77 validated new addresses since the Census date.
+This results in a population density ratio of 3,242 persons per square kilometer, placing Meadow Heights in the upper quartile relative to national locations assessed by AreaSearch.
+Overseas migration contributed approximately 70.7% of overall population gains during recent periods.

 Frequently Asked Questions - Population